-Nirvana Rules is the latest of offering from among the many zines Adam Void has made.
+Nirvana Rules is the latest of offering from among the many excellent zines Adam Void has produced.
 The title gives a clue to the content within which focuses on the ‘Nirvana Rules’ tag he first noticed on the streets of Baltimore.
 The graffiti is unconventional, both in its form and style, yet being well-executed and repeated often this clearly isn’t just a series of spontaneous tributes left by random Nirvana fans.
 In the introduction to the zine Adam Void points out that it’s not unusual to see a popular band’s name on a wall.
-Fans of various bands eg; Kiss, Iron Maiden, or Slayer seem to enjoy slapping a bit of emulsion on brick or writing on a toilet door.
+Fans of various groups eg; KIϟϟ, Iron Maiden, or Slayer seem to enjoy slapping a bit of emulsion on brick or writing on a toilet door.
 However the Nirvana Rules tag appears to be unique in that it has a dual function as one person’s tag.
-Presented over the pages of the zine, in black and white, the tag is shown to have a clear aesthetic being placed on a variety of surfaces and mediums.
+Presented over the pages of the zine in black and white the tag is shown to have a clear aesthetic being placed on a variety of surfaces and mediums.

 The Nirvana Rules zine is a really nicely produced publication so I wanted to know more about the thought process behind it.
 Adam Void says it all started “before meeting the NGC crew, when I was trolling around the sub-layer of Baltimore, MD, I would see the words “Nirvana Rules” written too often to be civilian graffiti, but without any hip hop hand style catalog.
 After a few years of questioning and wondering, I finally met her through a mutual friend and knew that this writer was a very interesting anomaly.
 Recently, with her staying up on the streets, nooks, and crannies of Oakland, CA the relevance of “Nirvana Rules” came back to the fore bringing me to do the interview and make this zine.
 Esoterica nuanced into a small and limited print edition, documenting strange small writing in bathroom stalls.
 Also… I am hugely influenced by the band, Nirvana, their ability to inject anti-authoritarian ideas into the masses, their ripping angular noise pop, and hope to steer my graffiti and art output into what could be called a pop-revolutionary post-Nirvana practice.”